-The administrator may provide that awards earn dividends or dividend equivalents, subject to restrictions set forth in the Plan.
-Such dividends or dividend equivalents may be paid currently or may be credited to a participant's account, subject to such restrictions and conditions as the administrator may establish.
+The administrator may provide that awards granted under the Plan shall earn dividends or dividend equivalents, subject to restrictions set forth in the Plan.
+Such dividends or dividend equivalents may be paid currently or may be credited to a participant and earned and paid at a later date, subject to such restrictions and conditions as the administrator may establish.